-- Whisk whites and sugar until they temp 140F.
-Basically you are looking to melt the sugar granules, and also make it so the egg white is in a safe temperature to be consumed.
+Whisk the whites and sugar until they temp 140F.
+Basically you are looking to melt the sugar granules, and also make it so the egg whites are in a safe temperature to be consumed.

-- This whole process could take about 15 minutes.
-Add vanilla extract.
+This whole process could take about 15 minutes.

 Salted Caramel Sauce